 The wife of the original series creator, Leonard Freeman (who died in 1974, age 53), was actress Joan Taylor (known after her marriage by her given first name, Rose, along with her husband's family name, Freeman, making her Rose Freeman), died on March 4, 2012.
 After her death, she was the dedicatee "In Loving Memory Of Rose Freeman" on the March 19, 2012 broadcast of Hawaii Five-0 (2010).

-During the opening credits, the Hawaiian Airlines jetliner seen is an Airbus A330-200.
+During the opening credits (Seasons 1 to 6), the Hawaiian Airlines jetliner seen is an Airbus A330-200.
 Hawaiian Airlines signed a $4.4 billion Memorandum of Agreement with Airbus in 2007 where the A330s have been used in place of their existing Boeing 767s for nonstop flights to the U.S. East Coast.
 The 767s in service will be retired after 2015.

 Richard T. Jones, as the second governor, Sam Denning, succeeded Jean Smart, the first governor, Pat Jameson.
 Both roles are a reference or tribute to the role of Governor Paul Jameson, and the actor who played him for the entire run of the original series, Richard Denning.